 Still, it’s often necessary to scrutinise the actions of a debt collector who’s on your tail to ensure he doesn’t do anything illegal.
 Here are some examples of actions that could get a debt collector in trouble with the law.

-- Unlawful assembly – If the debt collection agency sends down a mob of angry, burly men, you might be able to call the police on them for unlawful assembly.
+Unlawful assembly – If the debt collection agency sends down a mob of angry, burly men, you might be able to call the police on them for unlawful assembly.
 Any assembly of five or more people can be convicted if you can show that their objective is to commit an offence, including using criminal force to take any of your property, vandalising your property or putting you under threat of physical harm.
-Earlier this year, a group of seven debt collection agency employees was arrested for unlawful assembly after showing up at a food court stall at Funan DigitaLife Mall.
+In 2015, a group of seven debt collection agency employees was arrested for unlawful assembly after showing up at a food court stall at Funan.

 How to deal with debt collectors